 community’s nursery, preschool rooms, and community-wide library.
 Don't limit

 it's audience to just little ones.
-With elementary children and adults talk
+With elementary children and adults, use it as an intro. to a talk

-about naysayers and critics.
-Discuss the concept of nurturing your faith as the
+about naysayers and critics of faith and hope.
+Emphasize patience!
+Discuss the concept of tending your own personal faith like the

 boy nurtured his carrot seed.
-Be sure to point out that the carrot seed might
+Point out that the carrot seed might

 Publisher & Date of Publication: Harper